Sharpryan20/ci-project-3/README.md

 ### Vision

-The Hunt is an interactive game focusing on users interactions with the forest and how their choices will determine the path they choose.
-These scenarios may potentially result in the users Health/Insanity to increase or decrease.
+The Hunt is an interactive game focusing on users' interactions with the forest and how their choices will determine the path they choose.
+These scenarios may potentially result in the user's Health/Insanity increasing or decreasing.

-The theme of the game would be thriller as I have tried to create tension like quick time events to put the player on the spot and make them act impusively.
+The theme of the game would be a thriller as I have tried to create tension like quick-time events to put the player on the spot and make them act impulsively.

-Before I actaully wrote any code I created the opening to the story on a notepad, with the ideas connecting as I started the creation of the story.
-The rest of the story the users interactive with was developed further and created as and when I was coding.
-I would be brainstorming ideas and try to interpret them into the story.
+Before I wrote any code I created the opening to the story on a notepad, with the ideas connecting as I started the creation of the story.
+The rest of the story the users interact with was developed further and created as and when I was coding.
+I would be brainstorming ideas and trying to interpret them into the story.

 Once I had a basic understanding of what my story was going to be about I started on creating my first path.
-I decided that creating one story path at a time and fully completing that would make it less complicated then say developing 4 paths at once.
-Once I had finished with the main paths I went about looking at how to intergrate the paths together.
-This will not only increase the length of time the users will spend on one run through but encourage them to replay the game and see what other routes will lead them into.
-However, this got very complex when trying to remember what paths lead/intergrate where so to help me I created a flow chart on [Lucid Chart](https://lucid.app/documents#/dashboard).
+I decided that creating one story path at a time and fully completing that would make it less complicated than say developing 4 paths at once.
+Once I had finished with the main paths I went about looking at how to integrate the paths.
+This will not only increase the length of time the users will spend on one run-through but encourage them to replay the game and see what other routes will lead them into.
+However, this got very complex when trying to remember what paths lead/integrate were so to help me I created a flow chart on [Lucid Chart](https://lucid.app/documents#/dashboard).

 ![Flow Chart](assets/flow-chart.png)

 ### Aims

-- For vistors who visit the website to have a positive user experience, desite them not being greeted with much HTML and CSS styling.
+- For visitors who visit the website to have a positive user experience, despite them not being greeted with much HTML and CSS styling.

 - For the game to be enjoyable and allow the users to win.